Top Gun Film Review: Can The Fascination Be Explained

 ‘Every hero must have suitable foes and adversaries to make him seem impressive and worthy to be deemed a hero.’

 Maverick is the young hero.
 A guy who is taken very seriously by his peers.
 He is great with women and girls are driven to his personality, like the oft-mentioned ‘iron fillings to a magnet’.
 It is hard not to be envious of him.
 This is a guy that has almost super-human powers.
 He can consistently out-maneuver locked-on missiles, something that is physically impossible in the real world.
-His risible chat-up strategies work almost effortlessly and he has the confidence and charisma to make you want to be like him.
-He is, in short, the male hero that every adolescent wishes to emulate.

 Every hero must have suitable foes and adversaries to make him seem impressive and worthy to be deemed victor.
 Without comparison nothing can be gauged, someone can only be judged to be the fastest sprinter if they beat other fast sprinters.
 Maverick is no exception and his enemy is the menacing threat of Communist Russia.
 An enemy that has almost become mythical in Western eyes during the ‘Cold War.’